andre-1337/newprojectjs/README.md

 # Changelog

-## 1.4.1
+## 1.4.2
 - Fixed an issue with the auto-generated `package.json` not being used by NPM to define the installed packages
 - Added Git support
     - An empty GitHub repository is now started in the new project folder
-    - A .gitignore file is automatically created and auto ignores /node_modules
+    - A .gitignore file is automatically created and auto ignores /node_modules and /.vs
 - Fixed a typo in the README
 - Updated the updater.checkForUpdate() function.
 - Finally gave use to yargs, you can now check your current version by typing `newproject --version`